Getting Ready - Final Steps Before Heading Out

 Check out this 30 second video clip to understand why this is important.

 We try to limit things in our trailer to only the things we NEED inside our trailer.
 We put everything we can into our truck to assure we don't come close to exceeding the capacity of our trailer's axle or tires.
 Of the things we do put in the trailer, we try to keep the heavier things as close to the center (above the axle) as possible.
 This works well for us and generally gets us in the 10%-15% tongue weight range.
 You will have to figure out what works best for your setup.

 Hitching up your trailer

 When first learning to tow a trailer, how to line up your tow vehicle with your trailer when you are getting hooked up can be challenging.
-There are a lot of solutions, but some simple hitching rods are what I've used.
+There are a lot of solutions, but some simple hitching rods are what I used.
 They really work pretty well and are cheaper than most other solutions.
 The rods are pretty fragile however and will easily break if you don't store them carefully.
 (In other words, don't just through them in your truck bed unprotected.)
 In my case, I quit using them before mine broke, once I got used to hooking up.

-If you have a toilet in your trailer, it's important that you use toilet paper that will easily breakdown with water.
+If you have a toilet in your trailer, it's important that you use toilet paper that will easily break down with water.
 Using the wrong kind can clog up your drain and leave you with a terrible mess to deal with.

 You can purchase the special RV toilet paper that is designed for this purpose.
 But a lot of the standard home toilet paper brands can be used and will save you money.
 The key is to make sure that whatever you choose will work well.
-Click on this short video to see how you can easily test any paper you consider.